genes-and-health/TRE-documentation-v3/docs/using-the-tre/folder-and-bucket-structure.md

 ![](images/sandboxes-and-folder-structures/sandbox-diagram.png)

 Folders are suffixed with red or green to indicate the type of data that is stored there.
 Red is for potentially sensitive data that should not be shared outside.
 Green is for data that can be shared with the outside world.
 When you log into your sandboxes, you will have a number of folders available for you.
+To get started, we will concentrate on the `library-red`, `red`, and `home` folders but before we do so, we

 #### The `library-red` bucket